cloudify-cosmo/docs.getcloudify.org/content/plugins/vsphere.md

 ## OS Templates

-* You need two OS templates of your preferred operating systems (e.g. Ubuntu Trusty) within the vSphere datastores.
-One for the Cloudify manager and one for the application VMs.
-The application VM template should accept the Cloudify agent public key for its root user.
-The Cloudify manager template must accept the cloudify manager public key.
+* You need two OS templates of your preferred operating systems within the vSphere datastores, one for the Cloudify manager (must be Centos 7) and one for the application VMs.
+* Linux application VM template should accept the Cloudify agent public key for its root user.
+* The Cloudify manager template must accept the cloudify manager public key.
 Note that you can choose to use same template for both the manager and the application VMs, in that case the shared template must accept both public keys.
-* Both templates must have SSH activated and open on the firewall.
+* Linux templates must have SSH activated and open on the firewall.
+* Windows templates must have winrm configured per the instructions for the windows agent. # TODO: Get link
 * Both templates must have VMWare tools installed.
-Instructions for this can be found on the [VMWare site](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2075048).
+Instructions for this for linux can be found on the [VMWare site](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2075048).
 Please note, however, that the instructions on this site give incorrect tools for importing keys (it should be using `rpm --import <key>` rather than the apt-key equivalent).
 After following the instructions you should also run: `chkconfig vmtoolsd on`.
+For Windows, you can install the VMWare tools through the context menu on the vSphere web client, following the installer through on Windows after you have triggered it.
-* It is also necessary to install the deployPkg plugin on the VM according to [VMWare documentation](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2075048)
+* It is also necessary to install the deployPkg plugin on linux VMs according to [VMWare documentation](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2075048).
+Note that with more recent versions of open-vm-tools, deployPkg is included- see linked page for details.
+* Windows templates should have sysprep.
+This is installed by default on Windows 2008+ under %windir%\system32\sysprep, and must not be removed.
+It should not be run as it will automatically run during OS customization and running it beforehand may cause problems in some cases.
 * The template should not have any network interfaces.